Report a problem

 In Brief

-• Thames-Coromandel: close to 400 infringements were recorded.
+• Thames-Coromandel: nearly 400 infringements recorded.

-• Far North: no fines were issued, as authorities focus on informing tourists.
+• Far North: no fines were issued as authorities focus on informing tourists.

 Story sources